Azure/feast-azure/provider/tutorial/README.md

 1. Deploy the infrastructure for a feature store (using an ARM template)
 1. Register features into a central feature registry hosted on Blob Storage
-1. Consume features from the feature store to train a model
+1. Consume features from the feature store for training and inference
-1. Materialize features to an Azure cache for redis (online store) for inference
-1. Create a real-time endpoint that consumes features from the online store.

 ## Prerequisites